skills17/euroskills-web-development-2023/src/modules/module-d/INSTRUCTIONS.md

 The responses from the chatbot must be shown as they become available, even if they are only partially complete.
 The response text must be animated in a typewriter style.
 The animation must contain a blinking cursor and each character must be rendered individually with a random delay between 2ms and 20ms.
-You have to poll the backend to get the current response.
+You must poll the backend to get the current response.
 The polling interval must be 1 second.

 While the response is incomplete, the button to send a new message must be disabled.